CLIC Help Topics

 - Middle panel shows the background null distribution of expression correlation between two randomly selected genes in this dataset, which is estimated in the preprocessing stage of CLIC.

 - Bottom panel shows the expression profiles for all input genes G in this dataset.
 Red indicates high relative expression and green indicates low relative expression measured by row Z-score.

-Downloaded ZIP results include a text file in addition to the PDF file.
 The text file contains the same information as the PDF file.
 This text file can be useful to view in Excel and to link gene symbols to other annotations.